WELCOME TO MY WEBSITE!

-It’s a privilege to introduce you to my most recent non-fiction book, Uncommon Character: 26 Stories of Ordinary Men and Women Who Did the Extraordinary.
+It’s a privilege to introduce you to the classic non-fiction book, Uncommon Character: 26 Stories of Ordinary Men and Women Who Did the Extraordinary.
 I looked a long time for one of this nature, and could not find it.
-Subsequently, I invested two years writing it based on the material I’d been presenting for more than a decade in various ministry and instructional venues.
+Subsequently, I invested several years writing it based on the material I’d been presenting for more than a decade in various ministry and instructional venues.
 The short stories in this collection were originally presented to audiences orally, but now they are captured for inspirational reading.
 Each was developed from experience and refined while teaching in elementary schools and high schools, in prisons and recovery centers, in small groups and around campfires, from pulpits and Sunday school basements to boardroom podiums.

 The stories are true, the protagonists are real, and the themes – dealing with character, “story”, choice, relationships, heroism, and change – are universal and redeeming.
 Stories have inherent power to transform lives, and the most powerful are the ones, like these, about transformed lives.
 Here is a collection of such short stories in an inspiring anthology format.
 I know you’ll find it a most compelling read and that it will touch your life in many positive and enduring ways.
 It was written to be cherished, re-read, and shared over a lifetime.